-- 10 Deadline for students to complete registration and payment arrangements without paying the late registration fee. - 9 Residence Halls open at 2:00 p.m. - 10 New Student Orientation; Advisement; Registration for all Students. - 10 Deadline for registering without paying the late registration fee for new students. - 10 Deadline for dropping or adding courses without paying a drop/add fee. - 10 Classes begin at 5:00 p.m. - 17 Martin Luther King Jr. Holiday.
-Classes will not meet.
-Administrative offices will be closed. - 18 Heritage Chapel - 18 Deadline for dropping courses without receiving a grade; 5:00 p.m. - 18 Deadline for registering or adding courses, 5:00 p.m. - 18 Last date to withdraw by 5:00 p.m. without paying tuition and specified fees 100 % refund.
-Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 25 Last date to withdraw to receive 50 % credit of tuition and specified fees.
-Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 26 Withdrawal on this date or later, no refund of tuition and fees.
+- 16 Residence Halls open at 2:00 p.m. - 16 Martin Luther King Jr. Holiday.
+Administrative offices will be closed. - 17 Deadline for students to complete registration and payment arrangements without paying the late registration fee. - 17 New Student Orientation; Advisement; Registration for all Students. - 17 Deadline for registering without paying the late registration fee for new students. - 17 Deadline for dropping or adding courses without paying a drop/add fee. - 18 Classes begin at 7:45 a.m. - 24 Heritage Chapel - 24 Deadline for dropping courses without receiving a grade; 5:00 p.m. - 24 Deadline for registering or adding courses, 5:00 p.m. - 24 Last date to withdraw by 5:00 p.m. without paying tuition and specified fees 100 % refund.
+Refund of room and board will be made as detailed in the Business Office policy section of the Catalog. - 31 Last date to withdraw to receive 50 % credit of tuition and specified fees.
+Refund of room and board will be made as detailed in the Business Office policy section of the Catalog.